AI4SIM/model-collection/README.md

 #### Open the *Pull Request*

- Open a *Pull Request* to merge your development branch in the *main* branch, with a description of your contribution as much as possible complete.
+ Open a *Pull Request* to merge your development branch to the *main* branch, with a description of your contribution as much as possible complete.

  The review process will be then taken in charge by the AI4SIM team.
 The *Pull Request* will be merged by the AI4SIM team once the following criterion will be met :
  - at least 2 AI4SIM members have validated the PR,